Mathias Fernandes: Ecclesiastical governance

-He enabled for the Ursuline Franciscan sisters to establish the Christu Raj Convent, in Hanur, which was established on 11 June 1979.
+He enabled the Ursuline Franciscan sisters to establish the Christu Raj Convent, in Hanur, which was established on 11 June 1979.

 In 1979, the Bishop requested the Bethany congregation to set up a convent in Kutta, in the Coorg (now Kodagu) district, to meet local educational and pastoral needs.
 This was inaugurated as the St. Mary in November 1981; it also administers the school of St. Mary's in the same settlement.